 The fact stated in the title of the article seems unbelievable in the context of democracy and freedom of speech.
-The oldest existing republic of Europe and the world has proven lack of tolerance towards one of its citizens, Pierre Ethève, who has not committed any crimes, but who was bold enough to withstand injustice addressing the existing norms and laws of the country and the entire European Union.
+The oldest existing republic of Europe and the World has proven lack of tolerance towards its citizen Pierre Ethève, who has not committed any crimes, but was bold enough to withstand injustice addressing the existing norm and laws of the country and the whole European Union.

 “You're under arrest, come with me.”

 After requesting to see an ID card, Pierre Ethève has undergone something very similar to an interrogationwith compassion and subjectivity.
 The first block included questions on drugsand cannabis.
 Mr. Ethève negotiated accusations of taking, owning, distributing oreven supporting the legalisation of drugs, and cannabis in particular.

 The next blockwas bigger, but had nothing in common with national law.
 While Pierretried to understand the reason of his condition, he was asked whether he knowswhat Silk Road is.
 The denial moved the policeman to anger.

 “Have you ever been convicted of fiscal fraud?”

 Pierre Ethèvewas shocked and surprised.
 He had no reason to lie:

 The insolenceof the official knew no limit.
 He continued to ask if Pierre had Bitcoins and if so, howmany, and why he had not declared them at customs.
 Even the fact that the coinsare at home, assigned to his desktop machine, just stored and not used forany kind of purchase did not subdue the confidence of the policeman: Bitcoinsare for buying drugs, and in the case that a person should possess any, then he or she has alreadybought or is about to buy illegal substances.

 The finale wasworthy of a Pulitzer Prize acceptance speech: